 If you are in the mood to rage any day of the week, make your way to Evil Olive.
 The venue is known for hosting events that bring out brash crowd.
 Well known for hosting the major Monday night dance party Porn and Chicken (now featured at The Mid), the late-night venue in Wicker Park allows you to be your most uninhibited self.
 Sweating, grinding and turning up with people from all walks of life.

 Evil Olive, 1551 W. Division St., 773-904-7273

 Reggie’s is one of the most down to earth venues you will find in the city.
-No frills, laid back space that feature up and coming acts, cheap drinks, and damn good bar food( their wings are a must).
+No frills, laid-back space that feature up and coming acts, cheap drinks, and damn good bar food( their wings are a must).
 They, like many other arts, focused venues, always have a full calendar list of events to check out.
 In addition to that, their record store stocks an impressive collection of vinyl from all genres of music.
 Reggie’s has one quality that sticks out from the rest of the inclusive venues on the list, and that is their collection of Reggie’s Rockin’ Buses.
-The Reggie Bus transports music lovers and sports fans with round trip transportation to various areas, stadiums, and concert halls around the city and even across state lines, most often for free!
-A great perk to this well loved venue.
+The Reggie Bus transports music lovers and sports fans with round-trip transportation to various areas, stadiums, and concert halls around the city and even across state lines, most often for free!
+A great perk of this well-loved venue.

 Reggies Chicago 2105 S. State St., 312-949-0120